Schwad/portal_gun/README.md

 gem 'tzinfo-data', '~> 1.2016.3'
 ```

+## More Advanced Usage

+If you want to specify the Gemfile that PortalGun rebuilds, you can add an argument pointing to your desired file:

+`portal_gun 180.days.ago /path/to/my/Gemfile`

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).